JAjorgbor/shoez-store/README.md

 ### Continued development

-I would like to learn how to better use event listeners to make my futrure websites more interactive in an efficient manner without needing to trigger animations with the @keyframes syntac in css
+I would like to learn how to better use event listeners to make my futrure websites more interactive in an efficient manner without needing to trigger animations with the @keyframes syntac in CSS
 ## Author
 - Twitter - [@yourusername](https://www.twitter.com/jAjorgbor)
 - LinkedIn - [my LinkedIn](https://www.linkedin.com/in/joshua-ajorgbor-b0bba6227/)